Hit enter after type your search item

 The following example shows how to get a substring by using the slice object:

-substring slice
+#A demo substring by slice object

 You may play with start and stop or only start index just like in extended slice examples.
 Besides, also try the negative values to get a substring from the right side.